minha12/segpath/README.md

 This script:
 - Takes the simplified masks from the previous step
 - Creates colored versions using a predefined color map
-- Saves the colored masks for visualization purposes
+- Saves the colored masks for training ControlNet

 ### 5. Generate Text Prompts